Cornell University College of Architecture, Art, and Planning

+The College of Architecture, Art, and Planning (AAP) is the school of architecture at Cornell University in Ithaca, New York.
+It offers 20 undergraduate and graduate degrees in five departments: architecture, art, urban planning, real estate, and design technology.
+Aside from its main campus in Ithaca, AAP offers programs in Rome, Italy and in New York City, New York.

-The College of Architecture, Art, and Planning (AAP) at Cornell University is one of the world's most highly regarded and prestigious schools of architecture and has the only department in the Ivy League that offers the Bachelor of Architecture degree.
-According to DesignIntelligence, Cornell architecture students are the most desired recent graduates by architecture firms, especially in New York City.
-The department has one of the largest endowments of any architecture program, including a $20 million endowment by Cayuga County resident Ruth Price Thomas in 2002.
+AAP is the only department in the Ivy League to offer a Bachelor of Architecture degree.
+It has one of the largest endowments of any architecture program, including a $20 million donation from Cayuga County resident Ruth Price Thomas in 2002.
 The Master of Regional Planning (M.R.P.) professional degree program at AAP has been consistently ranked in the top 10 in the nation, according to Planetizen's Guide to Graduate Urban Planning Programs.